24dlong/cookiecutter-typescript-library/README.md

 1. Set the paths option.
 1. Set the permissions needed by the publish action.
 1. Setup the necessary repository variables in GitHub.

+### Configure Dependabot

+This repository uses Dependabot to manage dependency updates.
+To enable Dependabot:

+1. Create a `dependabot.yml` file in the `.github` directory